VUE’s HFR Cameras Undergo Rigorous MIRA Testing

 By nature, they are hazardous places which pose large risks of injuries and accidents happening.
 To combat this, the construction market is moving towards putting greater emphasis on site safety protocols, enforcing HSE regulations by investing in vehicle safety technology that ultimately, protects people on construction sites.

-Clips of MIRA tests carried out by R&D team
+Clips of MIRA tests carried out on VUE's HFR cameras

 As part of expanding VUE’s Human Form Recognition (HFR) System into the construction market, VUE undertook comprehensive testing presented by MIRA, following set out test procedures.
 MIRA certification allows the system to be verified in its performance, raising the standard and emphasising its effectiveness in the construction industry which makes it a safer environment to work in.

-The Human Form Recognition (HFR) system uses AI technology that detects human presence in its surroundings, notifying the driver that someone is in the vicinity of the vehicle through a combination of visual and audio alerts, depending on the detection conditions.
+The HFRS uses AI technology that detects human presence in its surroundings, notifying the machine operator that someone is in the vicinity of the machine through a combination of visual and audio alerts, depending on the detection conditions.

-In addition to these core evaluations, the system was further assessed under a wide range of scenarios: detecting humans in different positions and movements whether standing, walking, kneeling, or even partially obscured and while wearing various types of clothing, from dark and light attire to high-visibility PPE.
-This was to ensure that the HFR system is versatile enough to identify human presence regardless of what individuals may be wearing or how they are positioned.
+In addition to these core evaluations, the HFR cameras were further assessed under a wide range of scenarios: detecting humans in different positions and movements whether standing, walking, kneeling, or even partially obscured and while wearing various types of clothing, from dark and light attire to high-visibility PPE.
+This was to ensure that the HFRS is versatile enough to identify human presence regardless of what individuals may be wearing or how they are positioned.

-The HFR system achieved a 97.5% success rate, passing 78 out of 80 tests - demonstrating its reliability, adaptability, and robustness across multiple environments and scenarios.
-The technology proved its ability to perform consistently even in less-than-ideal conditions, highlighting its practical value in enhancing safety for drivers, pedestrians, and workers alike on construction sites.
+VUE's Human Form Recognition System achieved a 97.5% success rate, passing 78 out of 80 tests - demonstrating its reliability, adaptability, and robustness across multiple environments and scenarios.
+The technology proved its ability to perform consistently even in less-than-ideal conditions, highlighting its practical value in enhancing safety for machine operators, pedestrians, and workers alike on construction sites.

 The testing process was invaluable, not only in confirming the HFR system’s strengths but also in providing insights that will help VUE continue refining and improving the technology.
 This project represents a significant milestone for VUE as boundaries are pushed in certifying the products and technology that have aims to create safer working environments and ultimately stopping injuries from occurring and saving lives.

-The potential of the HFR system is very promising in transforming worksite safety, reinforcing VUE’s commitment to setting high industry standards.
+The potential of using human form recognition (HFR) cameras is very promising in transforming worksite safety, reinforcing VUE’s commitment to setting high industry standards.